Alabama Layoffs — March 2005

 |---|---|---|---|---|

-Topping the list was Conagra Foods at its Montgomery facility, reporting 365 affected workers.
-Healthsouth Corporation followed with 111 workers.
+The largest notice was filed by Conagra Foods at its Montgomery facility, reporting 365 affected workers.
+Healthsouth followed with 111 workers.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.